interaapps-archive/ulole-framework/readme.md

 ```
 ## Choosefriendly
 You don't want to use Composer or NPM?
 You don't want to use WebPack?
 You don't need to!
-Ulole-Framework don't need any extra PackageManager
+Ulole-Framework don't need any extra PackageManager.
-Information: NPM and Composer are preinizalized, you can simply remove them.
+Information: NPM and Composer are preinitialized, you can simply remove them.
+Ps.
+Ulole is build on UlolePHPPackageManager (UPPM).
+But you dont need to use it!
 ## Alternatives
 We've got some alternatives for useful tools.
 We have got to an alternative to WebPack UloleCompile.
 It's a simple Bundler (And a template engine) that bundels JS Codes into one file and CSS into one file. ([More in docs](/documentation/compile/JS_and_CSS_bundler.md))